bartificer/programming-by-stealth/docs/pbs52.md

 Bootstap aims to solve all these shortcomings using a combination of mostly CSS combined with a little JavaScript.

-# Matching Postcast Episode Chit chat Across the Pond Episode 531
+# Matching Postcast Episode 531

-Listen along to this instalment on [episode Chit chat Across the Pond Episode 531 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/03/ccatp-531/)
+Listen along to this instalment on [episode 531 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/03/ccatp-531/)

 <audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_03_31.mp3">Your browser does not support HTML 5 audio 🙁</audio>